 The symposium takes place in Orlando during the summer for many reasons.
 The state of Florida traditionally has water/wastewater challenges, hotels are plentiful and inexpensive, and there are many airline flight options to the Orlando area.
 Also, with Walt Disney World, Universal Studio’s and Sea World right next door, the Orlando location provides attendees an opportunity to bring their families along for the trip.
 The symposium organizing committee sees value in our “niche format” because it allows for a very focused, worthwhile event where all the participants get a chance to get to know each other.

 History of the Symposium

-The 2013 WWAC Symposium marks the eighth time that the symposium has been held with its current focus.
+The 2014 WWAC Symposium marks the ninth time that the symposium has been held with its current focus.
 In fact, the symposium it has been an annual conference since 2007.
 The symposium organizing and program committees consist of a wide range of dedicated individuals, from across the industry, who bring a mix of both seasoned experience and new ideas